drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 Here I present a visual guide.
 It assumes only very basic computer knowledge.

+We will:

+* Send BTC from the mainchain to a sidechain.
+* Use the sidechain (send BTC from ourselves to ourselves).
-First, we send money from the mainchain to a sidechain.
-Then, we send the sidechain-BTC to ourselves, and finally we send it back to the mainchain.
+* Send the sidechain-BTC back to the mainchain.

+Follow along, and expand each image if you get lost.
+Or [download all the images](/media/dc-release-images.zip) at once and scroll through them as an album.

 ### A. Setting Up